FabianBarua/telegramBot/README.md

 - `TOKEN`: Your Telegram bot token.
 - `CHAT_C`: ID of the clients' chat.
 - `CHAT_R`: ID of the resellers' chat.
+- `ADMINS`: All admin IDs divided by -
 - Other necessary variables as required by your implementation.

 ## Contributing 🤝